safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 );
 ```

-We have now reached the threshold!
+We've now reached the threshold!
 We can confirm it by retrieving the transaction and examine the `confirmations` property.

 ```typescript
 const confirmedTx = await api.getTransaction(txHash);